remotion-dev/remotion/packages/docs/docs/lambda/checklist.md

 ### Selecting the right concurrency

 If you are using the [`framesPerLambda`](/docs/lambda/rendermediaonlambda#framesperlambda) option, make sure that for each video you render, the parameter is set in a way that it stays within the allowed bounds (no more than 200 lambda functions per render).
+See: [Concurrency](/docs/lambda/concurrency)

 ### Bucket privacy

 By default the rendered videos are publicly accessible in your bucket.
-Use the `privacy` setting in [`renderMediaOnLambda()`](/docs/lambda/rendermediaonlambda) to make renders private if you'd like so.
+Use the `privacy` setting in [`renderMediaOnLambda()`](/docs/lambda/rendermediaonlambda) and [`renderStillOnLambda()`](/docs/lambda/renderstillonlambda) to make renders private if you'd like so.

 ### Rate limiting